Gracelesslemon/FLAM-Assignment-for-Research-and-Development-AI/README.md

 # time constraint :
 - received this mail on 10/11/25 at 9:30.
-- i could only manage this much in 5 hours
+- i could only manage this much in 5 hours. (form to submit : 3 pm)